mindspore-lab/mindone/mindone/transformers/README.md

 ## Numerical Parity

-We check numerical parity with [huggingface/transformers](https://github.com/huggingface/transformers), as detailed below:
+We compare the numerical parity with the [huggingface/transformer](https://github.com/huggingface/transformers), as detailed below:

 <details onclose>